neilchaudhuri/vidya-website/content/blog/lessons-from-java-for-testing-in-react.md

 Don't mistake a preference for a rule though.
 Despite the [absolutist language](https://www.youtube.com/watch?v=wgpytjlW5wU) in many programming blog posts out there, each approach has pros and cons.
 Nothing is all good or all bad.
 Keep all these options on the table--even the shallow rendering and [snapshot testing](https://jestjs.io/docs/en/snapshot-testing) that neither KCD nor I really likes, and choose the one that balances the time it takes to write a test with your level of confidence in the quality and durability of the outcome.
+You will likely find a blend of these approaches works best.

 ## Conclusion

 It's great to see we have evolved from debating whether testing is necessary to debating how best to do it.
 As full stack engineers--equally adept at building efficient services as elegant user interfaces--become more common, it makes sense to leverage knowledge across domains.
-I'm no expert at testing in React, and I am happy to integrate as much as I can from experts like KCD with my own experience testing on the server in languages like Java where we have tackled many of the same issues.
+I'm no expert at testing in React, and I welcome the opportunity to integrate as much as I can from experts like KCD with my own experience testing on the server in languages like Java where we have tackled many of the same issues.
 I hope to see for myself which strategies work best to solve various problems in testing in React.

 There will always be debate.
-If nothing else, let's agree to focus on API contracts rather than implementation details and keep things simple so you don't lose as many weekends refactoring tests every time a client wants a new feature.
+If nothing else, let's agree to focus on API contracts rather than implementation details and keep things simple so we don't lose as many weekends refactoring tests every time a client wants a new feature.